 Taking a Lagom approach to your home is about being considered and conscious about how you live within it.
 Not just in terms of the things you put around you, but the way you interact with your home from the point of view of consumption, waste, reuse and sustainability.
 After all, if you’re using just the right amount you won’t waste a thing.

 A great Lagom look could be the HYBRID AQUA TUF LONGBOARDS in colour FRONTIER, for a unified look throughout your entire home.
-Or if you prefer engineered timber boards try the BESPOAK range in colour CHIFFON.
+Or if you prefer engineered timber boards try Palazzo Timber in Vintage Oak Matt

 Get the Carpet Court Look